fabian-sp/snspp/README.md

 * `jacobian_prox(self, x, alpha)`: computes an element of the subdifferential of the proximal operator of `alpha*phi` at `x`.
 * `moreau(self, x, alpha)`: evaluates the moreau envelope of `alpha*phi` at `x`.

+Attributes:
+* `name`: name of `phi`.
+For the l1-norm, some computations are simplified and thus this can be useful.

-Note that many common regularizer, e.g the l1/l2-norm or combinations of it, the proximal operator as well as its subdifferential can be computed in closed form.
+Note that many common regularizers, e.g the l1/l2-norm or combinations of it, the proximal operator as well as its subdifferential can be computed in closed form.

 ### Examples

 The package already contains the following losses
-* `logistic_loss`: the loss for logistic regression
+* `logistic_loss`: the loss for logistic regression.
-* `lsq`: the squared loss
+* `lsq`: the squared loss.
-* `tstudent_loss`: loss for regression with Student-t residuals
+* `tstudent_loss`: loss for regression with Student-t residuals.
+* `huber_loss`: the Huber loss function.
+* `squared_hinge_loss`: the squared hinge loss.

 and regularizers
 * `L1Norm`: the l1-norm.
+* `Ridge`: the squared l2-norm (known from ridge regression).

 The definitions for these classes can be found in `snspp/helper/lasso` and `snspp/helper/tstudent`.
 Note that for optimal performance `f` and `phi` should be [Numba jitted classes](https://numba.pydata.org/numba-doc/dev/user/jitclass.html).

 ## First-order methods
 The package also contains fast implementations of AdaGrad [1], SVRG [2] and SAGA [3].
 These algorithms do not need all of the methods listed above.
-In general, only `eval` for evaluation and `g` for computing gradients is needed for `f`.
+In general, only `eval` for evaluation (which is not actually used for the algorithm) and `g` for computing gradients is needed for `f`.
 For `phi` we only need the `prox` method (and for AdaGrad a `adagrad_prox` method which computes the proximal operator wrt a custom norm).
-The implementation of these algorithms is optimized for Numba-jitted function classes.
+The implementation of these algorithms is only available for Numba-jitted function classes.

 ## References

-* [1] Duchi, J., Hazan, E., and Singer, Y. (2011).
-[Adaptive subgradient methods for online learning and stochastic optimization.](https://www.jmlr.org/papers/volume12/duchi11a/duchi11a.pdf)J. Mach.
-Learn.Res., 12(null):2121–2159.
+* [1] J. Duchi, E. Hazan, and  Y. Singer, [Adaptive subgradient methods for online learning and stochastic optimization](https://www.jmlr.org/papers/volume12/duchi11a/duchi11a.pdf), J. Mach.
+Learn.
+Res., 12 (2011), pp. 2121–2159.

-* [2] J.  Reddi,  S.,  Sra,  S.,  Poczos,  B.,  and  Smola,  A.  J.  (2016).[Proximal stochastic methods for nonsmooth nonconvex finite-sum optimization.](https://papers.nips.cc/paper/2016/hash/291597a100aadd814d197af4f4bab3a7-Abstract.html)In Lee, D. D., Sugiyama, M., Luxburg, U. V., Guyon, I., and Garnett, R., editors, Advances in Neural Information Processing Systems 29, pages 1145–1153.
-Curran Associates, Inc.
+* [2] S. J. Reddi, S. Sra, B. Poczos, and A. J. Smola, [Proximal stochastic methods for nonsmooth nonconvex finite-sum optimization](https://papers.nips.cc/paper/2016/hash/291597a100aadd814d197af4f4bab3a7-Abstract.html), in Advances in Neural Information Processing Systems 29, D. D. Lee, M. Sugiyama, U. V. Luxburg, I. Guyon, and R. Garnett, eds., Curran Associates, Inc., 2016, pp. 1145–1153.

-* [3] Defazio, A., Bach, F., and Lacoste-Julien, S. (2014).
-[Saga:  A fast incremental gradient method with support for non-strongly convex composite objectives.](https://papers.nips.cc/paper/2014/file/ede7e2b6d13a41ddf9f4bdef84fdc737-Paper.pdf) In  Ghahramani,  Z.,  Welling,  M.,  Cortes,  C.,  Lawrence,  N.,  and Weinberger, K. Q., editors, Advances in Neural Information Processing Systems,volume 27, pages 1646–1654.
-Curran Associates, Inc.
+* [3] A. Defazio, F. Bach, and  S. Lacoste-Julien, [Saga: A fast incremental gradient method with support for non-strongly convex composite objectives](https://papers.nips.cc/paper/2014/file/ede7e2b6d13a41ddf9f4bdef84fdc737-Paper.pdf), in Advances in Neural Information Processing Systems, Z. Ghahramani, M. Welling, C. Cortes, N. Lawrence, and K. Q. Weinberger, eds., vol. 27, CurranAssociates, Inc., 2014, pp. 1646–1654.